-There are also several mechanics that makes Skelattack’s gameplay sail really close to metroidvania territory, such as a map that allows fast travel, a world that unlocks progressively and a few additional abilities that can be unlocked.
-Sadly, the developers never really committed to these elements, and it makes Skelattack feel like a game that’s trying to trick the player into thinking they’re playing a metroidvania title.
+There are also several mechanics that makes Skelattack’s gameplay sail really close to metroidvania territory, such as a map that allows fast travel, a world that unlocks progressively and a few abilities that can be unlocked to give Skully an advantage against enemies.
+Sadly, the developers never really committed to these elements, and they feel more like an afterthought tacked on at the last minute.

 What’s more, Skelattack has a very simple set of upgrades that Skully and Imber can unlock so the effort rarely seemed worth my time.
 This is particularly because upgrades are terribly expensive, and there are many, MANY insta-kill traps all over the game’s world just waiting to make your collecting seem futile.

 There are also sections which, as mentioned, you play as the bat, Imber.
 These were by far some of my least favourite moments in this game, and my issue can be summarised in two words: ‘Flappy Bird’.